 Arthur Andrew Medical has instead developed an all-natural, chemical-free acid armor capsule.
 These capsules are comprised of an extra-thick layer of cellulose (vegetable capsules) with a micro-threaded locking mechanism to prevent leaking.
 Acid Armor capsules have been designed to delay the release of the capsule's contents for up to an hour, without the use of potentially harmful chemicals.

 When is the best time to take Serretia?

 For best results, take the product at least one hour prior to eating and/or two hours after a meal.

-Serrétia can be used safely with other dietary supplements.
-In fact, it is recommended that it be taken in conjunction with Neprinol or Syntol for additional proteolytic and fibrinolytic support.
+Can I take Serretia with other supplements?
+Serretia can be used safely with other dietary supplements.
+In fact, we recommended taking it in conjunction with NEPRINOL or SYNTOL for additional fibrinolytic and probiotic support.

 Although every person is different, some have reported feeling the effects of systemic enzymes in as little as 45 minutes.
 For therapeutic regimens, the progression may be slow for some and quicker for others.
 Serrapeptase has been clinically shown to thin mucosal secretions and limit pain due to injury.
-These effects are typically noticed within a very short time frame, though the other benefits of taking Serrétia on a regular basis are boundless and will progress with time.
+Those effects are typically noticed within days, however other benefits of taking Serretia on a regular basis will progress over time.

 The formula is Kosher, and a copy of the certification is available by request .

 Is Serretia vegetarian or vegan?